US Fulbright Logo

 Pre-Departure and In-Country Orientation

-All grantees are required to attend a pre-departure orientation in June or July as a condition of their grant.
+All grantees are required to attend a virtual pre-departure orientation in June or July as a condition of their grant.

 The Public Affairs Section of the U.S. Embassy in Podgorica will provide in-country orientation upon arrival (assistance with in-country registration, security brief, etc).